|Edison Indian Restaurants||Iselin Indian Restaurants||Other NJ Indian Restaurants|

 Edison, NJ 08820

-Sher-E-Punjab Edison Review: Horrid Vegetable Biryani and Oily Entrees
+Sher-E-Punjab Edison: Horrid Vegetable Biryani and Oily Entrees

 If we have a weakness in life, it's an inordinate fondness for Biryani, the flavorful rice dish from India.

 And in our search for a good Biryani we have been known to travel far and near.

 The other day as we were scouting to pickup some Indian food on Oak Tree Road in Edison, New Jersey we hit upon Sher-E-Punjab.

 Besides several Punjabi and North Indian vegetarian and non-vegetarian Entrees, Sher-E-Punjab also offers a variety of Biryanis - Vegetable, Lamb, Goat and Chicken.

 Since one of our friends was a vegetarian, we opted for Vegetable Biryani.

 Along with the Vegetable Biryani ($5.99) we ordered Kashmiri Baingan ($7.99), Punjabi Kadhi ($7.99) and a plate of Vegetable Samosa ($2.00).

 Sher E Punjab is primarily a takeout restaurant with a few tables.
 When we walked in around 2:30 pm, the other day the restaurant was empty and we quickly placed our order.

 Like most Indians we love our food spicy.
 So, we requested the lady who took our order to make everything spicy.